AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

 1. Select **[!UICONTROL Submit]** to complete the login process.

-   - Because the Recovery Email capability is only available once every 24 hours, it is recommended that you generate new Recovery Codes and securely store them to prevent further issues accessing your [!DNL Commerce] account.
+   - Because the Recovery Email capability is only available once every 24 hours, it is recommended that you generate new Recovery Codes and securely store them to prevent further account access issues.

    - It is also recommended that you change your two-factor authentication application (if you have a device available) in order to generate Verification Codes again and use them to access your [!DNL Commerce] account.